 All follow-up visits and consultations, urine pregnancy tests and OB ultrasounds are done at no charge.

 For the convenience of our patients, in-state or out-of-state, initial consultations, surgery and pre-operative visit can be scheduled all on the same day as the surgery.
 All you need to do is call the office, let them know you are interested in a reversal of sterilization and that you would like to schedule everything for the same day.
 There is always the option to initially schedule a phone or in-office consultation to review your medical history and operative/pathology report and discuss what is the best option for you - a reversal of your sterilization or In-Vitro Fertilization (IVF).

 THERE SHOULD NEVER BE A NEED FOR A WOMAN LIVING IN ARIZONA TO TRAVEL OUT OF STATE.
-Dr. Nemiro has seen patients from all over the country and has done more microsurgical reversals of sterilization than most physicians, has excellent tubal patency rates, as well as pregnancy rates, and complications are rare.
+Dr. Nemiro and Dr. Lipskind have seen patients from all over the country and have done more microsurgical reversals of sterilization than most physicians, have excellent tubal patency rates, as well as pregnancy rates, and complications are rare.
 Our prices are comparable to other reproductive surgeons in the country (don't forget to factor in travel, hotel and eating expenses to go out of state).

 Arizona Center for Fertility Studies strongly believes in the woman's right to choose which procedure is best for them -a reversal of sterilization or In-Vitro Fertilization (IVF).